Skip to main content

 The Solicitor-General also provides a substantial number of legal opinions each year in Commonwealth matters.

-The Solicitor-General is assisted by two counsel assisting and works in close collaboration with senior officers of the Attorney-General's Department, Australian Government Solicitor, other key departments and agencies and with leading counsel from the private bar.
+The Solicitor-General is assisted by 2 counsel assisting and works in close collaboration with senior officers of the Attorney-General's Department, Australian Government Solicitor, other key departments and agencies and with leading counsel from the private bar.